 This course for systems engineers covers software engineering principles, artifacts, and approaches for the development of software systems.
 Topics include software engineering processes and metrics; real-time, distributed, configurable, and object-oriented software; alignment of software systems with overall system design; software-unique aspects of planning, requirements, architecture analysis, design, implementation, testing, and maintenance; understanding important software engineering constraints (performance, security, networking, etc.); and technology trends in software engineering today.
 Student teams will conduct case studies for a project.

-645.462 Introduction to Systems Engineering, or permission from the student's academic advisor and the course instructor.
+645.662 Introduction to Systems Engineering and 645.667 Management of Systems Projects or permission from the student’s academic advisor and the course instructor.

-For Technical Management students, as of fall 2017, 595.763 - Software Engineering Management is no longer offered and 645.764 - Software Systems Engineering is the replacement course.
-645.764 will fulfill the TM requirement.
-Students may not enroll in this course if they have already completed 595.763 - Software Engineering Management.
+For Technical Management students, as of fall 2017, 595.763 Software Engineering Management is no longer offered and 645.764 Software Systems Engineering is the replacement course.
+645.764 will fulfill the Technical Management requirement.
+Students may not enroll in this course if they have already completed 595.763 Software Engineering Management.